 To sleep better, exercise daily and limit caffeine and alcohol.

+And for good reason.
 The evidence has piled up.
 We all need good sleep.
 And our bodies crave regular routine.
-Without it, we set up ourselves for increased risk of anxiety, depression, weight gain, even dementia.
+Without it, we set ourselves up for increased risk of anxiety, depression, weight gain, even dementia.

 Our bodies are exquisite timekeepers.
 Yet as a society — given our 24/7 culture — lots of us foolishly override our internal body clocks.

 So if you're trying to adjust to the time change or are just ready to change your habits overall, what can you do?

 It turns out, nighttime rituals can take you only so far.
 Getting good sleep is very much dependent on your daytime routines, beginning the moment you wake up.

 So in addition to committing eight hours to your bed each night, here are five things you can do during the day to sleep better tonight.